2ndSightLab/ai-tracker/issues.md

 ## Issues

-🟡 Shoudl not be logging errors when roles are not configured because they get configured in the process.
+🟡 Should not be logging errors when roles are not configured because they get configured in the process.

 🟡 After fixing most of the encoded error messages some still remain.